 - Brands pay to have their ads placed in your video.

 - Sell a service.
-Does you channel teach web development?
+Does your channel teach web development?
 Sell a web design service.

 - Sell products.
 Do you offer beauty tips?
 Sell your beauty products.

-TIP: To effectively monetize your channel using external methods such as those mentioned above, you will need to have a website.
+TIP: To effectively monetize your channel using external methods such as those mentioned above, you will need to have a landing page or a website.
 For example if you sell beauty products, you need to have a website where you can direct your customers to order your products from.

-There are more ways to monetize your YouTube channel.
+There are more ways to monetize your YouTube channel in Uganda.
 The most important thing is to consider how you will monetize your channel without losing your viewers.
-Nobody likes adverts.
+People don’t like adverts.
 And if you muddy your videos with adverts, nobody will watch them.

 While monetizing your channel can help you fund your content production process, it should be done strategically.
 As a starter your focus should be put on growing audience and not making money.